One-dimensional magnetism in synthetic Pauflerite, $\beta$-VOSO$_4$: Results and Calculations

 with the summation running over lattice bonds $\left\langle ij \right\rangle$.
 The exchange parameters $J_{ij}$ were extracted using two complementary approaches.
 On one hand, we calculate hopping integrals between the V $3d$ states using Wannier functions constructed for the uncorrelated (GGA) band structure, and introduce these hoppings into the Kugel-Khomskii model that then delivers the magnetic exchange couplings as follows \cite{mazurenko2006, tsirlin2011},

 where the first and second terms stand for the antiferromagnetic ($J_{ij}^{AFM}$) and ferromagnetic ($J_{ij}^{FM}$) contributions, respectively.
 Here, $U_{\mathrm{eff}} = 4$\,eV is the effective on-site Coulomb repulsion and $J_{\mathrm{eff}} = 1$\,eV is the effective Hund’s coupling in the V $3d$ shell \cite{tsirlin2011, tsirlin2011b}.
 The hoppings $t_{ij}^{(nn)}$ are between the half-filled states of vanadium, whereas $t_{ij}^{(nm)}$ involve the empty states $m$, and $\Delta _m = E_m-E_n$ is the crystal-field splitting.
+GGA bands and their Wannier fit are shown in Fig. \ref{fig:bands}.
 Alternatively, we obtain the exchange couplings by a mapping procedure \cite{xiang2011, tsirlin2014} using total energies of collinear spin configurations evaluated within DFT+U, where correlation effects in the V $3d$ shell are treated on the mean field level with the on-site Coulomb repulsion $U_d = 4$\,eV, Hund’s coupling $J_d = 1$\,eV, and atomic-limit flavor of the double-counting correction \cite{saul2014, weickert2016}.
-The DFT+U calculations were performed for the supercells doubled along the $b$ and $c$ directions without including the distortion reported in Ref. \cite{Fuller}.
-Further tests were run using the reported crystallographic disorder but no changes were detected in any exchange interaction contradicting the interpretation of the low-temperature curie tail in the susceptibility data.

 In the absence of correlations, the GGA band structure of \vso \, is metallic and features a broad V $3d$ band that spans the energy range between $-0.3$ and $3.8$\,eV.
 The lower part of this band is dominated by the half-filled $d_{xy}$ states.
 Here, we define the local coordinate system in such a way that the $z$-axis points along the short (vanadyl) bond of the VO$_{6}$ octahedron, whereas $x$ and $y$ point along the longer V–O bonds that are approximately perpendicular to it.
 Then, $z$ is close to the $a$ direction and thus nearly parallel to the structural chains in \vso.
 Only the $d_{xy}$ states are half-filled, and all other $3d$ states of vanadium are empty, as typical for V$^{4+}$ \cite{mazurenko2006, tsirlin2014, korotin1999}.